Joe2308/milestone-2-solanew-pv-systems/README.md

 4. I followed the link and visually inspected the published site to ensure it looked the same as in my code editor preview.
 I found a 404 error in the console that some images were not loading.
 I checked all file paths which rectified the issue.

 5. I then used Chrome Devtools to inspect the site and manually test all links and responsiveness on all available devices.
-I also check all my interactive features to make sure there were no errors in the console.
+I also checked all my interactive features to make sure there were no errors in the console.

 ![Deployment Steps](assets/images/deploy-4.png)